 When we think of bookstores in Metro Manila, three chains immediately come to mind: Fully Booked, National Bookstore, and Power Books.
 Actually, maybe Goodwill, too.

-I do go to those bookstores and enjoy my finds from there every now and then, but there are other bookstores I really love visiting!
+I do go to those bookstores and enjoy my finds from there every now and then (especially Power Books in Podium, and Fully Booked in BGC), but there are other bookstores I really love visiting!

 Today, let me share with you my favorites (in no particular order) and why!:)